Loading...

 Students are also drawn to the vibrant gastronomy scene and the opportunity to learn French—a helpful skill when working in Europe.
 French is one of the EU’s three official languages and one of the most-spoken languages for business.

-Is France Good for Business Students?
+Is France good for business students?

 France is one of the most popular global destinations for business students owing to its innovative business landscape and diverse economy.
-According to GMAC data, France is in the top five destinations for GMAT score submissions among global business school applicants, and it’s one of the best places to study a Master's in Management.
+According to GMAC data, France is in the top five destinations for GMAT score submissions among global business school applicants, and it’s the best place to study a Master in Management.
+France has the third-largest GDP in Europe, boasting well-established sectors in tourism, agriculture, energy, and manufacturing.
+The country is also renowned for its world-class luxury goods and fashion industries, and business schools such as HEC Paris and ESSEC have specialist knowledge in these sectors.

 Many global companies are headquartered in France, including Airbus, L’Oréal, Michelin, and Air France.
-However, the country also boasts a robust startup sector—French startups raised more than €7 billion in capital in 2024, with a significant proportion of these startups based in Paris.
+The country also boasts a robust startup sector—French startups raised more than 8 billion euros in capital in 2025, with a significant proportion of these startups based in Paris.

-How do I Apply to Study in France?
+How do I apply to study in France?

 Applying to study abroad in France works in much the same way as with other international business schools.
 First, you’ll need to compile the documents you’ll need for your application, including:

-Degree certificates
+• Degree certificates

-Academic transcript
+• Academic transcript

-Passport photo.
+• Passport photo.

 If English isn’t your first language, you’ll also be required to submit an English language test score.
 Some of the most widely accepted English language proficiency tests in France are the TOEFL, TOEIC, IELTS, and Cambridge exams.

-What are the Requirements for a French Student Visa?
+What are the requirements for a French student visa?

 After receiving your acceptance letter, all non-EU applicants have to apply for a French student visa.
-If your program lasts longer than six months, you’ll need a long-stay visa (VLS-TS), which costs €99 (US$85).
+If your program lasts longer than six months, you’ll need a long-stay visa (VLS-TS), which costs 99 euros (around US$115).

-Residents of certain countries can apply for their student visa online through the Etudes en France website; if this applies to you, the visa fee is €50 (approximately US$60).
+Residents of certain countries can apply for their student visa online through the Etudes en France website.
+If this applies to you, the visa fee is 50 euros (approximately US$60).

 As part of your application, you’ll need the following documents:

-Valid passport
+• Valid passport

-Proof of financial means to cover your studies (at least €615 per month for one year)
+• Proof of financial means to cover your tuition fees, plus living costs (at least 615 euros per month for one year)

-Proof of health insurance
+• Proof of health insurance

 French border officials will request these same documents upon your arrival in France, so be sure to bring them with you.